uio-bmi/dagsim/docs/source/tutorials/selection_and_stratification.rst

 Selection
 ---------------------------------------------

-Similar to a :code:`Generic` node, to define a :code:`Selection` node, you need to specify the following:
+Similar to a :code:`Node` node, to define a :code:`Selection` node, you need to specify the following:

  * :code:`name (str)`: A name for the node.
  * :code:`function`: The function to evaluate to get the value of the node.
 Note that here you need to specify only the **name** of the function without any arguments.
+ * :code:`args (list)` (Optional): A list of positional arguments.
+An argument can be either another node in the graph or an object of the correct data type for the corresponding argument.
- * :code:`arguments (dict)`: A dictionary of key-value pairs in the form "name_of_argument":value.
+ * :code:`kwargs (dict)` (Optional): A dictionary of key word arguments with key-value pairs in the form "name_of_argument":value.
 A value can be either another node in the graph or an object of the correct data type for the corresponding argument.
-At least one :code:`value`: in the dictionary should be a node in the graph.

-The difference from a :code:`Generic` node is that the function here should return a boolean; :code:`True` to include a sample, and :code:`False` to discard a sample.
+The difference from a :code:`Node` node is that the function here should return a boolean; :code:`True` to include a sample, and :code:`False` to discard a sample.

 The following code shows an example where only the samples that have a value of node Y greater than a certain threshold are included in the data set.